ivanneto02/DS-PATH-Preprocessing/README.md

 The purpose of this project is to (1) download public medical data about drugs, diseases, and other important medical concepts, and (2) to preprocess these concepts into a dataset that can be later used for querying important information upon user request.

+Further, this preprocessing step will create both (1) weighted TF-IDF vectors for each preprocessed document, and (2) unweighted TF-IDF vectors for each preprocessed document.
+The purpose of the class-weighted TF-IDF scores is to ensure that the class imbalance does not cause a lack of metrics when testing the model.

 ## Usage/Tutorial

 1. Create virtual environment